cherry

 How do I pitch an idea?

 It's best to read the magazine first, so you have an idea of the kinds of things we publish.
-Then, send us a message with a little bit about yourself (one paragraph) and a clear idea of what you want to contribute.
+Send us an email (editors@cherrybonesmag.com) with a little bit about yourself (one paragraph) and a clear idea of what you want to contribute.
 Here are some guidelines:

 We're aiming for a general audience, not just coffee people.
 That means pitches need to be compelling to the average person.
 Specifically, we're looking for:

-- Strong journalistic profiles, features, or newsy pieces
+• Strong journalistic profiles, features, investigative work, or newsy pieces